Online Reporting FAQ

-If this took place on a provincial highway, you may contact the nearest RCMP detachment, or see above for reporting to Saskatoon Police Service.
+Contact the nearest RCMP detachment or see above for reporting to the Saskatoon Police Service.

 What if this happened outside the jurisdiction of the Saskatoon Police Service?
 Can I still file a report using this online police citizen reporting system?

-Under these circumstances, we recommend that that you should directly contact the police agency for that area.
+Under these circumstances, we recommend that that you directly contact the police agency for that area.
 However, Saskatoon Police Service policy states that we can accept such reports and will forward them to the appropriate agency.
-Please note however that there will be a time delay.
+Please note that there may be a time delay.

-It is a criminal offence committed against a person or property which is motivated by the suspect's hate, bias or prejudice against an identifiable group or person based upon race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation or other similar factors.
+A hate/bias crime is a criminal offence committed against a person or property which is motivated by the suspect's hate, bias or prejudice against an identifiable group or person based upon race, ethnic origin, language, religion, sex/gender identity, age, mental or physical disability or other similar factors.